MPC without Terminal Ingredients Tailored to the SEIR Compartmental Epidemic Model: MPC without Terminal Ingredients

 At $\hat t_2$ we have $\dot{\hat x}_2(\hat t_2) + \dot{\hat x}_3(\hat t_2) = \beta_{\nom}\hat x_1(\hat t_2) \hat x_3(\hat t_2) - \gamma_{\nom}\hat x_3(\hat t_2)$, and $\dot{\hat x}_2(\hat t_2) + \dot{\hat x}_3(\hat t_2) \leq 0$.
 Thus, $\beta_{\nom}\hat x_1(\hat t_2) \hat x_3(\hat t_2) - \gamma_{\nom}\hat x_3(\hat t_2) \leq 0$, which implies $\hat x_1(\hat t_2) \leq \frac{\gamma_{\nom}}{\beta_{\nom}} = \overline x_1$.
 Moreover, because $\dot{\hat x}_3(\hat t_2) = \eta \hat x_2(\hat t_2) - \gamma_{\nom} \hat x_3(\hat t_2) = 0$ and $\hat x_3(\hat t_2) \leq I_{\max}$, $\hat x_2(\hat t_2) \leq \frac{\gamma_{\nom}I_{\max}}{\beta_{\nom}} = \overline x_2$.
 Thus, $\x(\hat t_2)\in\XM$.
 Finally, we use the control $\bold u_{\nom}$ for all $t\in[\hat t_2,\infty)$, which asymptotically drives the state to an equilibrium point.

 Thus, we have constructed an input that drives the state into the invariant box $\XM$ in finite time, from any initial point in $\A^{\prime}$.
 The integral of the continuous running cost, $\ell$, over the interval $[0,\hat t_2]$ is finite, and the cost $J_{\infty}(\x(\hat t_2))$ is finite, from Lemma~\ref{lem:J_inf_uni_bounded}.
-Thus, there exists a $\bar C< \infty$ such that $V_{\infty}(\x^0) \leq \bar C$ for all $\x^0\in\A^{\prime}$, which completes the proof. \end{proof} Finally, we can state the paper's main result. \begin{theorem} There exists a finite horizon length $T=N\delta<\infty$, $N\in\mathbb{N}$ with $N>1$, such that the following relaxed Lyapunov inequality holds:
+Thus, there exists a $\bar C< \infty$ such that $V_{\infty}(\x^0) \leq \bar C$ for all $\x^0\in\A^{\prime}$, which completes the proof. \end{proof} We have collected enough facts regarding $\OCPT$ to now state the paper's main result.
+It says that if $T$ is sufficiently long, then the value function experiences a Lyapunov-like decrease on every iteration of the MPC loop.
+Thus, the state is driven to where $V_T(\x) = 0$ (i.e., a point on $\E$), and so $\A^{\prime}$ is rendered a domain of attraction of $\mathcal{E}_{\nom}$. \begin{theorem} For any control horizon, $\delta > 0$, there exists a finite prediction horizon, $T = N\delta$, $N\in\mathbb{N}$ with $N\geq 1$, such that the following relaxed Lyapunov inequality holds: